Please take note of the following information prior to visiting the Openlands Lakeshore Preserve, and enjoy your trip!

 A friendly reminder: the lakefront ecosystems at the Openlands Lakeshore Preserve are home to state-endangered plant communities.
 As such, please remember that dogs are not allowed on the lakefront at any time — their ability to uproot plants puts the threatened species at risk.
 Leashed dogs are welcome on all paths within the preserve, and please pick up after them with the waste bags provided at stations along the trails.

 Schenck Ravine and Lakefront Beach Restoration Update

-Over the next four years, the U.S. Army Corps of Engineers will continue an important ecological restoration project of Schenck Ravine and the lakefront beach bluff at the Openlands Lakeshore Preserve.
+Over the next three years, the U.S. Army Corps of Engineers will continue an important ecological restoration project of Schenck Ravine and the lakefront beach bluff at the Openlands Lakeshore Preserve.
 Questions or comments regarding the project should be directed to the Corps by phone at 312.846.5330 or by email at firstname.lastname@example.org.

 The bluff-top Hamill Family Upland Trail is bifurcated by the landfill owned by the U.S. Navy and operated by the U.S. Army and ending abruptly at the north and south sides of the chain link fence surrounding the landfill.
 In the past, trail users have crossed the landfill by using the grass paths maintained by the Army.
 The Army has made the decision to fence in the landfill, and as a result, this area will be inaccessible to trail users.
 Openlands is working both independently and with the Navy to provide a solution to connect the north and south portions of the Hamill Family Trail.